Are you thinking about monetizing your passion project and wondering how to do it?

 - Or do you want to go all-in and turn your passion project into a genuine additional income stream?

-Keep in mind that the more you want to get from your passion project in financial terms, the more you will likely have to put into it.
+The more you want to earn from your passion project, the more effort and time you will likely have to put into it.

 Example: "Hmm, I definitely want to recover my expenses.
 It doesn't feel good to pay money to do this.
 I also would like to get some pocket money from it.
 Would I like to turn it into a genuine additional income stream?
 Perhaps later.
 Right now, I first want to start earning some money from it."

 Get clear on the value you’re offering to people with your passion project and if it’s something they’d be willing to pay for

 In this step, you determine whether you can monetize your passion in its current form.
 For people to be willing to pay for something, they need to receive value from it.
 This value can be information, entertainment, transformation, etc.

 However, just because people receive value from something doesn’t mean they’d be willing to pay for it.
 We all receive value from search engines and yet, due to social convention, few of us would be willing to pay for it.
 (Of course, we indirectly pay for it anyway with our data but that’s a separate story.)

 To find out if people are willing to pay for what you do, research how people monetize comparable passion projects.
 It can also be useful to ask in online groups if people are aware of something that’s similar to what you do.